Skip to content

 Step 1: Conduct a Parking Study

 Conduct a study of the existing parking structures in the building and the surrounding area to know the present parking space provisions and usage.
-Determine the unmet needs with existing parking and identify the impact a new parking lot could make.
+Determine the unmet needs with existing parking and identify the impact a new parking lot could have.

 Step 2: Determine Parking Geometry